psaux-it/wordpress-nginx-cache-docker/README.md

 - ✅ Supports a wide range of **PHP extensions**
 - ✅ Easily switch between the **stable** release and the **bleeding-edge dev** version of the **NPP**
 - ✅ All containers powered by **Debian 12** for a stable, consistent environment
+- ✅ Compatible with Windows WSL and Linux Hosts

 ## 🔑 Environment Variables